 Step 4 – Repeat

 Repeat the drill 30, 40, or 50 times.
 The more you practice, the more accurate your crossing should gradually become.

 9. Heading Drill

 Heading the ball is one of those things that you have to be prepared to do if you want to play soccer at all.
-It is an important and often used skill in every game that you will play in.
+It is an important and often-used skill in every game that you will play.

 Because of that, it is worth taking the time to become highly proficient at heading the ball.
 This will make you a huge asset to any team.